gazaskygeeks/Coding-Foundations-course/coursebook/Week 03/session-06/flexbox.md

     flex-direction: row-reverse;
 }
 ```
-Here the elements will start order from right to left.
+Here the items will start order from right to left.

  **column**